Kitware/trame/docs/content/docs/tutorial-html.md

 - `get_state` - returns the value of a given state variable.
 - `update_state` - intializes, if not previously defined, or updates a state variable.

-Let's look at an expmle leveraging the previously defined text field.
+Let's look at an example leveraging the previously defined text field.

 ```python
 def increment_weight():